dave-kennedy/blacklist/README.md

 $ /etc/init.d/cron enable
 ```

-Optionally, you can get your public IP address without hitting an external
+If your LAN interface is in PPPoE mode, you can get your public IP address
-URL.
-Create a shell script at `/www/cgi-bin/ip` with something like the
+without hitting an external URL.
+Create a shell script at `/www/cgi-bin/ip`
-following:
+with something like the following:

 ```sh
 #!/bin/sh